tfl-php-scripts/codesort/README.md

 I'm not providing support for those who have version lower than CodeSort 2.0.

-If you are using an old version of CodeSort 2.0 or CodeSort 2.1:
+If you are using CodeSort 2.0 or CodeSort 2.1 (old version by Jenny) or 2.2.* (my version):

 1. **Back up all your current CodeSort2 configurations, files, and databases first.**
 2. Take note of your database information in all your `codesort2/codes-config.php` files.